- May 23th - Okuni

 3680 Jeanne-Mance Street

-After a hectic month of activity in May, the Festival Accès Asie will end up its festivities at the vernissage of the exhibition Vomiting Flowers by artist Hea R. Kim, presented by the MAI (Montréal, arts interculturels).
+After a hectic month of activity in May, the Festival Accès Asie will wrap up its festivities at the opening of the exhibition Vomiting Flowers by artist Hea R. Kim, presented by the MAI (Montréal, arts interculturels).

 Vomiting Flowers is a multimedia installation that incorporates two-dimensional and three-dimensional pieces made by hand that give life to a playful, speculative, whimsical, and familiar environment.